-The best garden comes from the best soil.
+The best organic garden comes from the best organic soil.
 Here’s how to improve yours for better crop yield and healthier plants in your vegetable garden.

 My soil improvement plan in three easy steps: